HebiRobotics/QuickBuffers/README.md

 The code generator is setup as a `protoc` plugin.
 In order to call it, you need to

 * Download `protoc` and add the directory to the `$PATH` (tested with `protoc-3.7.0` through `protoc-3.9.2`)
-* Place from (`./compiler/target/`) `protoc-gen-robobuf`, `protoc-gen-robobuf.bat`, and `protoc-gen-robobuf-<version>.jar` in the same directory or somewhere else on the `$PATH`.
-Protoc does have an option to define a plugin path, but we've never gotten that to work properly.
+* Place the files below in the same directory or somewhere else on the `$PATH`.
+Protoc does have an option to define a plugin path, but it does not seem to work with scripts.
+  * `compiler/target/protoc-gen-robobuf`
+  * `compiler/target/protoc-gen-robobuf.bat`
+  * `compiler/target/protoc-gen-robobuf-<version>.jar`
 * Call `protoc` with `--robobuf_out=<options>:./path/to/generate`

 Currently available options are